Pentagon Chief Says Hamas Must Be Held Accountable for Hostage Deaths

 0:00

-U.S. Secretary of Defense Lloyd Austin on Sunday said that Hamas leaders be held accountable for the killing of six hostages in Gaza, whom he said had been murdered in a vicious manner by the terrorist group.
+Secretary of Defense Lloyd Austin said on Sept.
+1 that Hamas leaders must be held accountable for the killing of six hostages in Gaza, who he said had been murdered in a vicious manner by the terrorist group.

-The Pentagon chief extended his deepest condolences to the families of the slain hostages, according to a Defense Ministry readout, and also to the families of three Israeli police officers who were killed in a terrorist attack in the West Bank also on Sept.
-1.
+The Pentagon chief extended his deepest condolences to the families of the slain hostages and also to the families of three Israeli police officers who were killed in a terrorist attack in the West Bank also on Sept.
+1, according to a Defense Department readout.

-Gallant also reaffirmed Israel’s commitment to reaching such an agreement, while emphasizing the “important role” of the United States in the negotiations.
-He added that Israel remains “determined to eliminate Hamas leadership and assets” in the enclave, according to the Israeli Defense Ministry.
+Gallant also reaffirmed Israel’s commitment to reaching such an agreement while emphasizing the “important role” of the United States in the negotiations.
+He noted that Israel remains “determined to eliminate Hamas leadership and assets” in the enclave, according to the Israeli Defense Ministry.

-The Israel Defense Forces (IDF) said the six hostages were “brutally murdered” by their captors shortly before their bodies were found in an underground tunnel in the Rafah area of the Gaza strip on Saturday.
+The Israel Defense Forces (IDF) stated that the six hostages were “brutally murdered” by their captors shortly before their bodies were found in an underground tunnel in the Rafah area of the Gaza Strip on Aug.
+31.

-The six hostages killed were named as Ori Danino, Alexander Lobanov, Almog Sarusi, Carmel Gat, Eden Yerushalmi, and Goldberg-Polin.
+The six hostages killed were Ori Danino, Alexander Lobanov, Almog Sarusi, Carmel Gat, Eden Yerushalmi, and Goldberg-Polin.
 Their bodies have since been sent back to Israel for burial, according to the IDF.

 “I am devastated and outraged,” Biden said in a statement on Aug.
 31. “Make no mistake, Hamas leaders will pay for these crimes.”

-The Israeli military believes there are still 101 hostages remaining in Gaza.
+The Israeli military has stated that it believes there are still 101 hostages remaining in Gaza.
 The IDF has vowed that its military operation in the territory will “not stop until every hostage is brought home.”

 Protests have erupted in the streets of Israel in the aftermath of the six hostages’ deaths.
-Demonstrators are blaming Israeli President Benjamin Netanyahu and his government for failing to secure a hostage deal.
+Demonstrators are blaming Israeli Prime Minister Benjamin Netanyahu and his government for failing to secure a hostage deal.

-Senior Hamas official Khalil al-Hayya told Al Jazeera in a Monday interview that Hamas killed the hostages because Netanyahu would not agree to its demands to hand over control of the Philadelphi and Netzarim corridors in the cease-fire-hostage negotiations.
+Senior Hamas official Khalil al-Hayya told Al Jazeera in a Sept.
+2 interview that Hamas killed the hostages because Netanyahu would not agree to its demands to hand over control of the Philadelphi and Netzarim corridors.

-“Netanyahu’s response to our acceptance of the document presented by [U.S. President Joe] Biden was evasive, followed by the imposition of several new conditions.
+“Netanyahu’s response to our acceptance of the document presented by Biden was evasive, followed by the imposition of several new conditions.
 Netanyahu insisted on staying in Philadelphi and Netzarim [corridors] and refused to release our elderly prisoners serving life sentences,” al-Hayya said.

 “We are not interested in negotiating Netanyahu’s new conditions.
 The movement decides not to compromise on the July 2 proposal.”